UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

 * Configuration of the building model structure (topology of the construction of the buildings model)
 * Definition of the building model parameters (building geometry and physical parameters of the construction elements)
-* Definition of the boundary conditions of the system model (climate conditions of the building ambient, set temperatures for heating and cooling for each thermal zone)
+* Definition of the boundary conditions of the system model (climate conditions of the building ambience, set temperatures for heating and cooling for each thermal zone)

 Set up the building model structure
 -----------------------------------